Japan

 Group Long-Term Disability Insurance

-Payable monthly for insured who are in long-term hospitalization or during long-term unemployment due to injury and/or disease.
+Payable monthly for the insured in long-term hospitalization or during long-term unemployment due to injury and/or disease.

 Group Medical Top-Up Insurance